-With our move to the Intergrative Learning Center in 2014, the Journalism Department now has more dedicated computers, video equipment, photo equipment and audio recorders for our majors to check out and use.
-Still, many students like to buy their own equipment, so below you'll find some of our recommendations.
+With our move to the Intergrative Learning Center in 2014, the Journalism Department now has more dedicated computers, video equipment, photo equipment and audio recorders for our students to check out and use.
+Still, some students like to buy their own equipment, so below you'll find some of our recommendations.

 A laptop is a vital tool for a young journalist.
 We suggest Macs, particularly if you're interested in photography, design or video.
 The Campus Bookstore, located in the Campus Center, offers academic discounts on hardware and software.

 We recommend a 4-16 GB flash drive that you can carry between your classes and your house.
 If you plan to shoot a lot of video or photographs, you'll want to invest in a 500GB or 1TB backup hard drive.